-Trustee Responsibilities
+Trustee responsibilities

-As a trustee of a pension scheme has certain responsibilities.
+A trustee of a pension scheme has certain responsibilities.
 In fulfilling their role, trustees must be aware of their legal duties and responsibilities.
 Trustees are required to have knowledge and understanding of, amongst other things, the law relating to pensions and trusts, as well as the investment of scheme assets.